-Patient Safety Indicators is one of the four Quality Indicators (QI) developed by Agency For Healthcare Research and Quality (AHRQ).
-These are a set of indicators providing information on hospital complications and adverse events during clinical procedures, surgeries and childbirth.
+Patient Safety Indicators is one of the four Quality Indicators (QI) developed by the Agency For Healthcare Research and Quality (AHRQ).
+These are a set of indicators providing information on hospital complications and adverse events during clinical procedures, surgeries, and childbirth.
 The AHRQ QIs use software to identify the adverse events or complications which needs further study in order to improve the healthcare quality.
 They use the readily available administrative data from typical discharge records to identify the adverse events.
 The Patient safety indicators are defined on two levels- Provider level and Area level.
-The Provider level indicators are measures of preventable adverse events and complications in patients receiving their initial care and hospitalization.
+The Provider-level indicators are measures of preventable adverse events and complications in patients receiving their initial care and hospitalization.
 The Area level indicators are potentially preventable complications that occur in a given area.

 PSI (Patient Safety Indicators) composite measure summarizes quality across multiple indicators and helps to monitor healthcare quality over time or across regions and populations using a method that applied at the national, regional, State or provider/area level.

 AHRQ PSI Composite Measure #90 includes Patient Safety for Selected Indicators.

 PSI Code is PSI90 and PSI Value is Patient Safety for Selected Indicators.

 – PSI #07 Central Venous Catheter-related Bloodstream Infections